 41. LOVEwork Located in Monterey on Jackson River Road (east side of Rt.
-220). just south of the Rt.
+220), just south of the Rt.
 250 and Rt.
-220 intersection just south of the Rt.
-250 and Rt.
 220 intersection From the Virginia Tourism Corporation, the LOVEworks program is a state-wide branding initiative designed to promote travel in Virginia and strengthen awareness of the "Virginia is for Lovers" message.
 Highland County's LOVE letters were the 50th installation of the program in Virginia.
 The LOVE letters use traditional quilt block patterns to highlight the many special features in Highland.
-L="Maple Leaf Quilt Block" Highland is known for its maple syrup, but this block also represents the love of all its natural resources like scenic views.
-Jark skies and agriculture natural resources like scenic views, dark skies and agriculture natural resources like scenic views, can't skies and agricutture. • "Double Wedding Ring Quilt Block" This traditional pattern represents love of family and sense of community. • "Flying Geese Quilt Block" highland loves its avian population, as well as other wildlife, farm animals and pets. • "Log Cabin Quilt Block" log cabins are a country icon, and this block honors those loving feelings of home, including the birton, aveiltorium and carried the properties of the proper and this block nonors those loving feelings of none, including the history, architecture and simple values of country life.
+L = "Maple Leaf Quilt Block" Highland is known for its maple syrup, but this block also represents the love of all its natural resources like scenic views, dark skies and agriculture.
+O = "Double Wedding Ring Quilt Block" This traditional pattern represents love of family and sense of community.
+V = "Flying Geese Quilt Block" Highland loves its avian population, as well as other wildlife, farm animals and pets.
+E = "Log Cabin Quilt Block" Log cabins are a country icon, and this block honors those loving feelings of home, including the history, architecture and simple values of country life.
 Barn quilt by the community with over 100 hours of volunteer time donated to the creation of the letters.
 This LOVEwork was a project of the Virginia Tourism Corporation and Highland Tourism Council.
 Post and share your pictures of these LOVE letters using: #LOVEVA #HighlandCountyVA #VASweetSpot 42.
-Log CabinLocated at 2554 Jackson River Rd. (west side of Rt.
+Log Cabin Located at 2554 Jackson River Rd. (west side of Rt.
 220), 2.5 miles south of Monterey "Log Cabin" is a traditional quilt design, and it was chosen because the owners would like to own a real log cabin one day.
 Barn quilt by Margie Boesch

 19. Blue Grass Ruritan Star Located on the northwest side of Blue Grass Valley Rd.
 (Rt.
 640) at the Blue Grass Ruritan Club's pavilion behind their building, just southwest of the intersection with Wimer Mountain Rd.
 Barn quilt by Margie Boesch The next 7 barn quilts are located on the same barn on the east side of Rt.
-640 at 1782 Wimer Mountain Rd., 1.8 miles orth of Blue Grass intersection with Blue Grass Valley Rd.
+640 at 1782 Wimer Mountain Rd., 1.8 miles north of Blue Grass intersection with Blue Grass Valley Rd.
 This location holds the record for most barn quilts on a single barn on The Highland County Barn Quilt Trail!
 The owner, Conley Colaw, used to make maple syrup in the barn, and he looks to add even more barn quilts in the future.